 Workshops

 Our workshops are designed to ensure that participants feel safe and empowered to engage in meaningful dialogue and transformative learning.
 We know that discussing issues such as race and gender can be complex and sometimes intimidating in a group setting.
 Each workshop is crafted with these sensitivities in mind using compassion, non judgment, honesty and humour.
-Our goal is to open up hearts and transform ideas so that educators can learn to become advocates for social justice education in their communities.
+Our goal is to open up hearts and transform ideas so that educators can learn to become advocates for justice education in their communities.

 Workshops for Educators